 Jimmy Snuka and Don Muraco – Nothing Touched It

-The legendary Jimmy Snuka and Don Muraco steel cage match at Madison Square Garden on October 17th, 1983, will forever live on in infamy for me.
+The legendary Jimmy Snuka and Don Muraco steel cage match at Madison Square Garden on October 17th, 1983, was a magical moment that will live forever.
 It culminated in the then at his peak Snuka, climbing to the top of the cage, leaping UP, before perfectly landing on a prone Muraco in what many consider one of the greatest moments in the history of pro wrestling.
 I was there, and I want to walk you through this experience.

 What Jimmy Snuka and Don Muraco pulled off wasn’t an everyday occurrence although I’m told Snuka had been doing this in the territories prior.